Nusach Ari: History of the Siddur

-It was generally held—even by Luria, the AriZal, himself—that every Jew is bound to observe the mitzvot (commandments of Judaism) by following the customs appropriate to his or her family origin: see Minhag.
-Originally, Luria taught that twelve gates of prayer exist, one for each of the 12 tribes of Israel, hence twelve nusachs for Jewish prayer ("nusachot ha-tefillah") emanated accordingly.
+It was generally held—even by Luria himself—that every Jew is bound to observe the mitzvot (commandments of Judaism) by following the customs appropriate to his or her family origin: see Minhag.
+Initially, Luria taught that twelve gates of prayer exist, one for each of the 12 tribes of Israel, hence twelve nusachs for Jewish prayer ("nusachot ha-tefillah") emanated accordingly.
 In alteration of this concept, especially in 18th/19th-century Hassidism the claim emerged that a superior Nusach Sefard would reach a believed "thirteenth gate" (Shaar ha-Kollel) in Heaven.

-Prayer books containing some version of the Sephardic rite, as varied by the usages of the Ari, were in use in some Kabbalistic circles in the Ashkenazic world in preference to the traditional Ashkenazic rite.
+Prayer books containing some version of the Sephardic rite, as varied by the usages of the Ari, were in use in some Kabbalistic circles in the Ashkenazi world in preference to the traditional Ashkenazic rite.
 In particular, they became popular among the early Hasidim.
-These prayer books were often found to be inconsistent with the AriZal's version, and served more as a teaching of the kavanot (meditations) and proper ways to pray rather than as an actual prayer book.
+These prayer books were often inconsistent with the AriZal's version, and served more as a teaching of the kavanot "meditations" and proper ways to pray rather than as an actual prayer book.

 Alter Rebbe's edition

-In the 18th century, Rabbi Schneur Zalman decided to undertake the task of compiling a prayer book which amalgamated Kabbalistic-Hasidic teachings (including his own) with what he considered to be the most correct version of the Lurianic Sephardic rite.
-The difference can be seen when comparing Sephardi prayer books containing Lurianic usages with Hasidic versions.
-The Alter Rebbe, as Schneur Zalman is commonly known, is said to have researched approximately sixty different versions of siddurim so as to come to the most correct version of the liturgical text.
+In the 18th century, Shneur Zalman of Liadi decided to undertake the task of compiling a prayer book which amalgamated Kabbalistic Hasidic teachings, including his own, with what he considered to be the most correct version of the Lurianic Sephardic rite.
+The difference can be seen when comparing Sephardi siddurim containing Lurianic usages with Hasidic versions.
+Shneur Zalman of Liadi is said to have researched approximately sixty different versions of siddurim to come to the most correct version of the liturgical text.
 In 1803 the Alter Rebbe had the siddur published, and it was released in two volumes to the public.
 The new siddur was reprinted three times within the first ten years.

-While much of Schneur Zalman's siddur is based on the Nusach Ari as composed by the AriZal himself, it is also compiled based on rulings and compositions from various other sources.
-The Alter Rebbe acknowledged this by entitling his work "Al Pi Nusach Ari," meaning "according to the version of the Ari".
+While much of Shneur Zalman's siddur is based on the Nusach Ari, it was compiled based on rulings and compositions from various other sources.
+Shneur Zalman acknowledged this by entitling his work Al Pi Nusach Ari "according to the version of the Ari".
 It differs from the other versions of the AriZal's siddur by incorporating some features of the Ashkenazic rite.
-It also contains some meditations from the Siddur of Shalom Sharabi, but very much condensed compared with the original.
+It also contains some meditations from the siddur of Shalom Sharabi, but very much condensed compared with the original.

-Schneur Zalman's Siddur is used today by Chabad Hasidim (Lubavitch), and the current edition is called Siddur Tehillat Hashem.
+Shneur Zalman's Siddur is still used by Chabad and the current edition is called the Siddur Tehillat Hashem.